Roave/BetterReflection/README.md

 * Change the body of a function or method to do something different
 * *Moar stuff coming soon!*

+Typically you would use Better Reflection for static analysis tooling.
+It can serve as a baseline to access type information (e.g. doc blocks, type declarations), method/function body AST fetching etc. for static analysis.

+Better Reflection is **NOT** suited to runtime usage, since performance is **much** worse than PHP built-in reflection.
+If you do not want to do anything that native PHP reflection can't do, then just use native PHP reflection!
+The "Better" in Better Reflection refers to feature, not speed!

 Be sure to read more in the [feature documentation](docs/features.md).

 ## Installation